MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/gdpr-dsr-Office365.md

 As previously stated, Microsoft estimates that over 90% of an organization’s data is created with Office applications, such as Word and Excel.
 This means that you can use the Content Search in the Security & Compliance Center to search for most DSR-related data.

 This guide assumes that you or the person searching for personal data that may be responsive to a DSR request is familiar with or has experience using the Content Search tool in the Security & Compliance Center.
 For general guidance on using Content Search, see [Content Search in Office 365](https://support.office.com/article/Content-Search-in-Office-365-53390468-eec6-45cb-b6cd-7511f9c909e4).
 Be sure that the person running the searches has been assigned the necessary permissions in the Security & Compliance Center.
 This person should be added as a member of the eDiscovery Manager role group in the Security & Compliance Center; see [Assign eDiscovery permissions in the Office 365 Security & Compliance Center](https://support.office.com/article/Assign-eDiscovery-permissions-in-the-Office-365-Security-Compliance-Center-5b9a067b-9d2e-4aa5-bb33-99d8c0d0b5d7).
 Consider adding other people in your organization who are involved in investigating DSRs to the eDiscovery Manager role group, so they can perform the necessary actions in the Content Search tool such as previewing and exporting search results.
-However, unless you set up compliance boundaries (as described [here](#set-up-compliance-boundaries-to-limit-the-scope-of-content-searches)) be aware that an eDiscovery Manager can search all content locations in your organization, including ones that may not be related to a DSR investigation. [](#_Set__up)
+However, unless you set up compliance boundaries (as described [here](#set-up-compliance-boundaries-to-limit-the-scope-of-content-searches)) be aware that an eDiscovery Manager can search all content locations in your organization, including ones that may not be related to a DSR investigation.

 After you find the data, you can then perform the specific action to satisfy the request by the data subject.

+[Note]
+In Office 365 Germany, the Security & Compliance Center is located at https://protection.office.de.

 #### Searching content locations